system76/docs/_articles/fix-raw-image-previews.md

 ## Create a custom thumbnailer

-Nautilus uses thumbnailer scripts to create thumbnails for images.
-We will need to create one for our raw images.
+Nautilus uses thumbnailer scripts to generate thumbnails for images.
+Create a thumbnailer for raw images using this command:

 ```
 gedit admin:///usr/share/thumbnailers/rawtherapee.thumbnailer